 When the watch first arrived, I was a bit underwhelmed when I looked inside the packaging.
 There’s no charger, and there’s no screwdrivers for those like myself that have bought third party straps.
 I’m sorry but this is just plain mean, lol.
 Especially considering the high price point… However, the Garmin Fenix 5x watch itself is beautiful.
 The strap is more rubbery and an improvement over the old; it is more comfortable, which is just as well considering I cannot currently use my own strap.
 Do not be too put off, you can most likely buy a set of screwdrivers on amazon for about £3.99.

 The software is vastly improved over the Garmin Fenix 3 Sapphire edition, and at first some of these things are subtle.
-Better hotkey implementation could have been applied to the software of previous models but I’m not going to complain it’s been implemented into the Garmin Fenix 5x.
+In my opinion, previous models could have had some of these improvements, especially the better hotkey implementation but I’m not going to complain it’s been implemented into the Garmin Fenix 5x.
 I guess I understand Garmin’s thought process here–they want to make their latest and greatest product stand out as much as possible.
 You can now long-press two buttons (instead of just one button) to activate a given shortcut; you can also set hotkeys to the buttons on the left of the watch, whereas previously it was just the buttons on the right.
+I have helped support the Garmin Beta team and they have been quite responsive to my emails.
+They’ve released frequent software updates–both “beta” and official–and the watch has been incredibly stable.

 If you’ve google searched a Garmin Fenix 5x review and you’ve looked at the different models available, you’re most likely interested in the maps.
 To answer a few questions based upon my initial impressions: